 Some amplifiers are fitted with a BFA Camcon connector.
 Amplifiers with this connector will require a set of speaker cable fitted with Camcon plugs.
 These are available to order and can be fitted to all Chord speaker cables.

 Binding posts are used on the majority of hi-fi and home cinema equipment and speakers.
 However, on some smaller amplifiers you may find a colour coded spring clip connector.
 These can only be used with unterminated speaker cable.
 The spring clip is lifted; the bare wire slipped into the socket and then the spring clip is lowered to hold the speaker cable firmly in place.
 There are disadvantages to this type of connector.
 Firstly, you will be limited as to the size of speaker cable that can be fitted and secondly, the speaker cable will be subject to oxidisation which can increase resistance and affect sound quality.
 Interestingly, although silver oxidises, the oxides have far less effect on sound quality than would be the case with a copper cable.
-Chord Rumour speaker cable is a very popular choice for use with these connections.
 Finally, be certain that the speaker cable is connected correctly.
 It is far easier to wire speaker cable out of phase with spring clip connections.

 When connecting stereo speakers or home cinema speakers it is important to make sure that they are connected in phase.
 If the wires for the left and right speakers (in a stereo setup) are not connected “in phase” with each other (the + and – connections on the speaker and amplifier should be connected + to + and – to -), the loudspeakers will be out of phase.
 This will have a serious effect on sound quality, particularly across the bass frequencies.
 The more you turn it up, the worse it gets.
 Connecting the speakers out of phase will not damage either the amplifier or the speakers but it will affect sound quality.

-As a general rule (and there will always be exceptions) we tend to find that bi-wiring will open out the sound stage and increase perceived levels of detail.
+As a general rule (and there will always be exceptions) we find that bi-wiring will open out the sound stage and increase perceived levels of detail.
 However, single wiring will often sound the most musically coherent.
-There is also an issue with single and bi-wire speaker cables.
-In all the research we have carried out, a single wire speaker cable out-performs a bi-wire cable of equivalent cost.
+During our research, nearly all single wire speaker cable out-performs the bi-wire equivalent.
 This makes a lot of sense; the single wire speaker cable has two high quality conductors and the bi-wire cable requires four.
 So for a given budget, we believe that a single wire cable will always out-perform the equivalent bi-wire cable, so much so that we no longer produce dedicated bi-wire cables.

 What the two sets of connectors on the back of the speaker do allow you to do though is bi-amp.
 This means using an amplifier to drive the bass units and another to drive the treble units.
 This can make a big difference to sound quality, bringing extra definition, control and dynamics.
 If you choose to do this we would suggest connecting each amplifier with a pair of single wire speaker cables.
 We believe that this will sound better than using a single bi-wire cable and will be easier to route.